 Option Default Area name Description

 -L 128M local stack The local stack is used to store

 the execution environments of

 procedure invocations.
 The

 space for an environment is re-

 claimed when it fails, exits with-

 out leaving choice points, the al-

 ternatives are cut off with the

 !/0 predicate or no choice points

 have been created since the invo-

 cation and the last subclause is

 started (last call optimisation).

 -G 128M global stack The global stack is used to store

 terms created during Prolog's

 execution.
 Terms on this stack

 will be reclaimed by backtrack-

 ing to a point before the term

 was created or by garbage col-

 lection (provided the term is no

+longer referenced).

-128M trail stack longer referenced).
-The trail stack is used to store as-
+-T 128M trail stack The trail stack is used to store as-

--T 120W tran stack signments during execution.
+signments during execution.
 En-

 tries on this stack remain alive

 until backtracking before the

 point of creation or the garbage

 collector determines they are no

-longer needed.
+13.4 longer needed.

 -A 1M argument stack The argument stack is used to

-Surrent Sweet store one of the Virtual Ma-
+store one of the Virtual Ma-

 chine's registers.
 The amount

 of space needed on this stack is

 determined entirely by the depth

 in which terms are nested in the

 clauses that constitute the pro-

 gram.
 Overflow is unlikely.